junxit/us-congress-code/title-15/chapter-2a/sec-77l.md

 ### Amendments

 2000—Subsec. (a)(2).
 Pub.
 L. 106–554 substituted “paragraphs (2) and (14)” for “paragraph (2)”.
 1995—Pub.
-L. 104–67 designated existing provisions as subsec. (a), inserted heading, inserted “, subject to subsection (b) of this section,” after “shall be liable” in concluding provisions, and added subsec. (b).
+L. 104–67 designated existing provisions as subsec. (a), inserted heading, inserted “, subject to subsection (b),” after “shall be liable” in concluding provisions, and added subsec. (b).
 1954—Act Aug.
 10, 1954, inserted “offers or” before “sells” in pars.
 (1) and (2).

 ### Effective Date of 1995 Amendment